-Section 1 Annual Survey
+Section 1 Annual Surve ection 1 Annual Sur vey ------------------------ ---------- ------------ -----

 Section 2 Intermediate Survey

 Section 3 Class Renewal Survey

 Section 4 Bottom Survey

 Section 5 Tailshaft Survey

 Section 6 Boiler Survey

 Appendix 1 Class Requirements and Surveys of Laid-up Ships

-Annual Survey
+Section 1 Annual Survey

-1.1.1 The requirements of this Section apply to annual surveys of all ships.

-1.1.2 At the time of annual surveys, the ship is to be generally examined.
-The survey is to include a visual inspection of the hull, equipment and machinery of the ship and some tests thereof, so far as necessary and practicable in order to verify that the ship is in a acceptable general condition and is properly maintained.

-1.1.3 Owners are reminded that, any modification to the ship's hull, equipment and machinery affecting its classification is to be made known to QRS.
+- 1.1.1 The requirements of this Section apply to annual surveys of all ships. - 1.1.2 At the time of annual surveys, the ship is to be generally examined.
+The survey is to include a visual inspection of the hull, equipment and machinery of the ship and some tests thereof, so far as necessary and practicable in order to verify that the ship is in a acceptable general condition and is properly maintained. - 1.1.3 Owners are reminded that, any modification to the ship's hull, equipment and machinery affecting its classification is to be made known to QRS.